AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60816-newrelic-browser-monitoring-scripts-injected-by-apm-agent-are-not-compliant-with-csp.md

 ---
 # ACSD-60816: [!DNL New Relic] browser monitoring scripts injected by APM agent are not compliant with CSP

-The ACSD-60816 patch fixes the issue where the *NewRelic* Browser Monitoring scripts injected by the APM agent are not compliant with *CSP*.
+The ACSD-60816 patch fixes the issue where the [!DNL New Relic] browser monitoring scripts injected by the APM agent are not compliant with Content Security Policy (CSP).
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.51 is installed.
 The patch ID is ACSD-60816.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions